groda/the_ultimate_gitignore_guide/README.md

 # Where to locate examples of ignore files?

-You can use [Git's advanced search]() to discover a variety of ignore files for inspiration.
+You can use [GitHub's advanced search](https://github.com/search/advanced) to discover a variety of ignore files for inspiration.

 You can search by path